technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 01/Lab01.md

     ![](./media/image35.png)

+    >[!Note] Note: If there is no client record in the Contact table, ignore adding data to the Contact column.

 ### Task 5: Create the Bookings table

 Follow these steps to create a new custom table in Dataverse for Real